LABSN/expyfun/doc/getting_started.rst

 .. code-block:: console

-    $ conda create -n expy python=3 numpy scipy matplotlib pandas pyglet h5py joblib pillow
+    $ conda create -n expy python=3 numpy scipy matplotlib pandas pyglet h5py joblib pillow -c conda-forge
     $ conda activate expy
     $ pip install mne pyparallel rtmixer expyfun

 where ``expy`` can be replaced with whatever name you find convenient.
+If you cannot (or don't want to) use conda-forge as a package source, remove ``-c conda-forge`` from the first command above, and move ``pyglet`` from the conda line to the pip line.

 Expyfun
 ^^^^^^^